Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * I want to create recipes for other users to see

+* I want this website to be responsive

+* I want to be able to view all my recipes

 * I want to be able to easily navigate through the website

 * I want to be able to edit my recipe